 Even block structured languages normally allow the programmer to create static variables on demand.
 Usually by declaring them using a a STATIC modifier.
 Languages that don't have a STATIC modifier and so don't appear to recognise the existence of static variables allow you to create static variables as global variables.
 A variable that has global scope will exist for the whole program and so can be described as a global static variable.

 Well the answer is that a static variable can be assigned to an area of storage by the compiler at compile time and it stays there at the same location throughout the run of the program.
-This makes static variables simpler and faster than dynamic variables.
+This makes static variables simpler and faster than automatic variables.

-Dynamic variables on the other hand cannot be allocated at compile time they have to allocated to storage at run time.
+Automatic variables on the other hand cannot be allocated at compile time they have to allocated to storage at run time.
 Fortunately this isn't as difficult as it sounds because most block structured languages use some sort of execution stack.

 When a new procedure is started the old variables are pushed on the stack and the new procedures are allocated.
 When the procedure is finished the original procedure's variables are pulled off the stack.
 Using the stack makes automatic variables very easy to implement.

 No doubt there are other subtle ways of managing variables their scope, visibility, lifetime and so on - but this more or less corresponds to what most programmers have to deal with today.